-The GDPR is not yet in effect, so we do not know how the courts in Europe will interpret the regulation.
+The GDPR is not yet in effect, so we do not know how the courts in Europe will interpret the article on the territorial scope of the GDPR.
 However, we can look to similar provisions in other regulations in the Union to see how courts have decided jurisdictional matters.
 Specifically, the Brussels Regulation contains a similar arrangement.
 In determining its scope in a case known as Pammer v.
 Schulter, the court looked at factors such as:

 - Is the language of an EU Member State used if it is different from the companies language?